-Ironically, a few songs from the site's "Ultimate Wedding Playlist," which was published last year, made their way onto this list.
+Ironically, a few songs from the site's "Ultimate Wedding Playlist," which was published last year, also made their way onto this banned list.
 Songs include "Shout," "Don't Stop Believin'," and "Sweet Caroline."
 Even more surprising (and kind of disappointing) is Beyoncé's widely acclaimed "Single Ladies" also made the cut.
 We're going to need an explanation for that one, because, well, it's Beyoncé.

 And honestly, isn't doing this so much fun?

-Couple's also chose to steer clear of songs that contain inappropriate lyrics or have the tendency to remind someone of a broken relationship, such as "All of Me" by John Legend.
+Many couples chose to steer clear of songs that contain inappropriate lyrics or have the tendency to remind someone of a broken relationship, such as "All of Me" by John Legend.

-"[Some songs] are perceived as overplayed, cliché and perhaps cheesy,” said Gregg Hollmann, a New Jersey–based wedding DJ.
+"[Some songs] are perceived as overplayed, cliché, and perhaps cheesy,” said Gregg Hollmann, a New Jersey–based wedding DJ.
 “Wedding couples want to be unique.”

 There's a flip side, though.
 “Many of these popular wedding songs also populate the ‘must play’ list—because they are fun and work on dance floors!”
 Hollmann continued.